Christy Lemire

 Christy A. Lemire (née Nemetz; born August 30, 1972) is an American film critic and host of the movie review podcast Breakfast All Day.
 She previously wrote for the Associated Press from 1999 to 2013, was a co-host of Ebert Presents at the Movies in 2011 and co-hosted the weekly online movie review show What The Flick?! until 2018.
+As of 2024, she reviews under the Breakfast All Day brand, on YouTube and Patreon, with Alonso Duralde.

 Early life and education

 Born at the old Cedars of Lebanon Hospital (now Church of Scientology West Coast headquarters), Lemire grew up in Woodland Hills.
 She is a 1993 graduate of Southern Methodist University with a degree in journalism and is a member of the Delta Gamma sorority.

 Career

 Lemire started writing film reviews for the Associated Press in 1999 and moved to New York in 2000 as a general entertainment reporter.
 In 2004, she became the Associated Press' first full-time film critic.
 In addition to her print work, Lemire has appeared on television shows including the Today Show and Good Morning America.

 In 2003, she was a guest co-host on The View.
 Lemire made headlines when she and co-host Meredith Vieira shared a kiss in response to the Madonna and Britney Spears kiss at the MTV Video Music Awards.

 Lemire was ranked number 93 on the "Independent Critics List of the 100 Most Beautiful Faces of 2008".

 Lemire made several appearances substituting for film critic Roger Ebert on At the Movies.
 When Ebert created his new film review program for public television, Ebert Presents: At The Movies, Lemire was selected as co-host of the program along with film critic Ignatiy Vishnevetsky.
 Ebert Presents: at the Movies aired for a single season in 2011.

 She was one of the regular critics on the YouTube show What The Flick?! hosted on The Young Turks network, from 2010 to 2018.
 In August 2018, The Young Turks network canceled What The Flick?! along with Pop Trigger and Nerd Alert to focus on news content.
 Lemire and co-host Alonso Duralde, former hosts Ben Mankiewicz and Matt Atchity continued the series as a podcast on Lemire's personal website under the new name, Breakfast All Day.